souzamonteiro/maiastudio/README.md

 To launch MaiaStudio open the file `index.html`, in the main directory of the package, in a browser.

-To try MaiaStudio on-line go to http://www.maiastudio.com.br
+To try MaiaStudio on-line go to [http://www.maiastudio.com.br](http://www.maiastudio.com.br)

-Lauro de Freitas, July 2020.
+Lauro de Freitas, August 2020.

 Roberto Luiz Souza Monteiro